-QMetry Test Manager (QTM) allows QA organizations to manage and execute test cases in a variety of ways.
+QMetry Test Management (QTM) allows QA organizations to manage and make executing test cases easier in a variety of ways.
 We have created a couple of videos that highlight some of the main features related to executing Test Cases.
 You can read the below description of the user stories used in the video, or go straight to the videos at the bottom of the article.

 The first video provides an introduction on how to do ad hoc testing of an individual test case, and how to setup formal test suites to validate user stories, or provide regression testing.
-While QTM allows users to get started fast by executing individual test cases to record exploratory testing, we recommend most testing to be done through a test suite.
+While QTM allows users to get started fast by executing test cases on an individual basis to record exploratory testing, we recommend most testing to be done through a test suite.

 User Story : As a tester, I want to be able to record my ad hoc testing so that I can record my exploratory testing and log bugs against the requirements.

 The second video covers how executed against different builds to allow for continuous testing, bulk updating test executions / runs, and some basic reporting.